scottfr/SystemsBook/Learning/learning.md

 ## Summary ##

+# Model

+{"title": "Similar Structures / Different Behavior", "description": "The behavior of a model depends on the structure as well as the formulas that define the nature of the relationships.", "load": "http://insightmaker.com/insight/5138"}

+# End Model

 - Models are simplified versions of the world around us.
 - Simulations are dynamic models that help us understand changes over time.
 - We build models to help us understand and learn.